OverlayPlugin/OverlayPlugin/docs/fork_update.md

 Repeat this process until there are no plugins in the list that say `OverlayPlugin.dll`.
 You need to do this even if you got the old plugin from `Get Plugins`.

+Once you are done, close ACT entirely.

+## 2) Close ACT

+Now that you have removed the old OverlayPlugin, close ACT entirely.

-## 2) Add the new OverlayPlugin
+## 3) Add the new OverlayPlugin

-Open ACT if needed.
+Reopen ACT.
+If you have not closed ACT after step 1, please close it now and reopen it.

 Go to `Plugins` -> `Plugin Listing`.
 In the upper right corner of ACT, click `Get Plugins...`.
 Select `(77) Overlay Plugin`.